Sekunev/Stock-App/README.md

 ### Used in this project

-👉 I mastered ReactJS, React Router, Context, Formik, Yup, Firebase Realtime Database, Material UI, react-toastify, features in this project.
+👉 I mastered ReactJS, React Router, react-dom, Reduxjs/toolkit, react/tremor, redux-persist, Formik, Yup, axios, Material UI, react-toastify, features in this project.
 You can see the visual representation of the website above.